phlalx/sawadee/README.md

   * Still very basic and straighforward to see what downloading/uploading strategy to put in place.
 It requires some experimentation to find the right heuristic.
 * Lot of TODOs in the code, but mainly minor improvements
 * Use more efficient datastructures for requesting strategy
+* Automatic testing
-* Automatic testing / continuous integration with travis
+* continuous integration with travis (in progress)

 ### Resources and libs